1. Gautama Buddha was born in __________.

 Explanation: Ahimsa became a tool in the freedom struggle.

-93. Buddhist stupas like Sanchi symbolize:
+93. Buddhist stupas like Sanchi symbolize__________.

 A) Buddha’s relics and teachings